mvkotekar/gittraining/README.md

 # gittraining
 This is a line written with branchone
-This line was added from branchtwo
+Thislll line was added from branchtwo this line is added from branchone
 Train yourself with git commands and experiment with files and folders